About

 Kaufman famously claimed to have never told a joke.
 Instead of asking audiences to envision an off-stage scene like the traditional comedian, he asked them to observe him, behaving strangely.
 Whether they laughed or became enraged, Kaufman seized the joke’s place.
 He employed sets and props to position himself as the joke his audiences had to interpret.
 Similar strategies were used by art collectives like Les Arts Incohérents, Dada, 70’s conceptual artists, and writers such as Eugéne Ionesco and Luigi Pirandello.
 Just as they pointed at art itself as a construct to be exploited, or the absurdism of living life, Kaufman called into question the system of comedy.
 Although he shared a sensibility with these groups, Kaufman never identified himself as one of them.
 Nor was he interested in fulfilling the traditional duty of a comic.
 His risk as a performer working in the field of popular entertainment was refusing to fill the context of stand-up comedy with the expected content, perplexing audiences along the way.

 My exhibition at The Museum of the Moving Image explored the short but prolific career of this bizarre performer.
 The proposal included a recreated set of Soundstage: The Andy Kaufman Show, with consultation from the original show’s production team.
 Live reenactments of his classic performances as well as obscure performances that were never recorded would take place on the set and ubiquitously throughout the museum.
-These unknown performances I discovered through research and interviews with Kaufman’s family and friends were only witnessed by small night club audiences more than 40 years ago.
+These obscure works — I identified through research and interviews with Kaufman’s family and collaborators — were originally witnessed only by small nightclub audiences more than 40 years ago.
 Unreleased episodes of television programming from early in Kaufman’s career, videos of classic performances, props provided by the estate, and drawings of the set by the show’s scenic designer would also be on display.

 In an effort to emulate Kaufman’s unique sense of authenticity, classic and unrecorded performance reenactments took place at secret times rather than on a public schedule.
 It caused audiences to wonder in the moment if what they were witnessing was actually part of the exhibition, harkening the truest spirit of Kaufman’s work.
 A diverse group of collaborators worked through these reenactments in real time, giving them permission to be “an other.”
 They donned a persona as Andy did, eventuating and exaggerating aspects of him they had hidden in themselves.
-For instance, viewers might be present when an unannounced performer casually laid out a sleeping bag on the floor, zipped it completely around themselves, and started reading The Great Gatsby by flashlight, while another simultaneously played the congas and sung Kaufman’s rendition of “Cash for the Merchandise.”
-Whoever was in the museum at that time would have that particular experience.
+For instance, viewers might be present when an unannounced performer casually laid out a sleeping bag on the floor, zipped it completely around themselves, and started reading The Great Gatsby by flashlight, while another simultaneously played the congas and sang Kaufman’s rendition of “Cash for the Merchandise.”
+Whoever happened to be present experienced that moment uniquely.
 Each day would be unique.
-Live streams of these happenings would be placed throughout the museum to expand on the revolving in-house studio audience, and on its web site to usher Kaufman into a media he surely would have experimented in.
+Live streams of these happenings would be placed throughout the museum to expand on the revolving in-house studio audience, and on its website to usher Kaufman into a media he surely would have experimented in.
 Between performances, the set would exist as an installation that viewers would have walked through freely.
 Together, they activated the museum as a site that showed how performance was imagined by this enigmatic figure.

 Over the years, Andy’s brother Michael and I have had many discussions about the mysticism of Andy, and how his work can be explored today.
 Examining Kaufman’s ethos through this exhibition was instrumental to our understanding of the strange coordinates that lie between art, comedy, and performance.
 Reenactments of his works as temporal experiences expanded the language of these disciplines in personal ways, while institutional analysis of his performance history illuminated his role in this regard.
 At the same time, Kaufman’s relationship to our present moment cannot be understated.
 He understood the power a stage can provide, and how performance can co-opt truth to stir emotions in an audience.
 His work serves to disrupt this pattern, and asks us to consider our own (unusual) relationship with reality.